 Oven Roasted Corn on the Cob

-Preheat the oven to 400°F. Place cleaned corn ears on a lined baking sheet and roast for 20-25 minutes, flipping it half way through.
+Preheat the oven to 400°F. Place cleaned corn ears on a lined baking sheet and roast for 20-25 minutes, flipping it halfway through.

 How to Grill Corn on the Cob

 Heat your outdoor grill to high, about 8-10 minutes.
 Place the corn ears keeping a little space between each ear.
-Cook for about 10-12 minutes, turning often, until cooked evenly and slightly charred.
+Cook for 10-12 minutes, turning every 2-3 minutes, until cooked evenly and slightly charred.

 Recipe Tips & Notes